Welcome to Pilton Infants' School

 We lobbied our MP, Mr Heaton-Jones (pictured below), about the proposed landfill site on our school.
 We prepared a campaign and our objections and he came to listen to our case.
 As a result he decided the landfill could not go ahead!
 For more details about this please see the Year 2 page.

 In Year 2 we learned about the General Election and the importance of voting.
 Then we had our own secret ballot.
 The results are below:

 At the beginning of each year, every class discusses the way they would like their year to be.
 We agree how we think we should behave and treat each other and what our attitudes to learning should be.
 The children are also asked about what they want from their teacher and what they would like to learn.

-In Autumn 2014, some of our year 2s went to Green Lanes to take part in an event to commemorate the centenary of the 1st World War.
+, Year 2 went to Green Lanes to take part in an event to commemorate the centenary of the 1st World War.
 We joined children from Pilton Community College, Pilton Bluecoat Academy and Pathfields School to sing some songs from the time of WW1.

 On the 11th November, half of Year 2 attended a Remembrance Service at the War Memorial in Rock Park to remember those who have fought and given their lives to keep our country safe.
 We laid wreathes of poppies, planted wooden crosses and observed two minutes silence.
 Some of our Dads who serve with the Armed Forces were able to join us.
 It was a very moving morning.